Chart Color Schemes

 Leeton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.9%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 13.9%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 37.7% of residents aged 15+ holding such qualifications - advanced diplomas (7.2%) and certificates (30.5%).
+Vocational credentials are prevalent, with 37.7% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (30.5%).

 Frequently Asked Questions - Education